Ninja DUO Blender Review

 Cons

 The Ninja DUO blender is outstanding at crushing ice.
-It can easily make bar-quality ice in half a minute when using its 'Frozen Drink' preset.
-This blender is also well-built and sturdy.
+It can easily make bar-quality ice in half a minute when using its 'Frozen Drink' preset, although, for best results, you need to stop the blender partway through the program.
+It's also very sturdy, which is especially important if you use your blender often for crushing ice.

 Pros